-This theory of change first articulates the necessary conditions and actions for the achievement of gender equality and women's empowerment, as contained in global normative frameworks.
-Secondly, it explains how UN-Women supports the implementation of these normative frameworks comprehensively by leveraging its collaborative advantage in an integrated manner.
-Third, it outlines how each outcome area contributes to overall change for women and girls and the necessary conditions for the achievement of each outcome.
+It first articulates the global normative frameworks that define the necessary conditions and actions for the achievement of gender equality and women's empowerment.
+Secondly, it describes the integrated support provided by UN-Women in response to Member States' requests throughout the entire policy cycle from global norms to national policy formulation and implementation.
+Third, it expands on how each outcome of the Strategic Plan contributes to transformative change for women and girls and how each output represents a building block towards the achievement of these outcomes.
 The theory of change is summarized in Figure 3 at the end of the document.